Cleveland: Late 20th and early 21st centuries

-However, by the 1960s, Cleveland's economy began to slow down, and residents increasingly sought new housing in the suburbs, reflecting the national trends of suburban growth following federally subsidized highways.
-Industrial restructuring, particularly in the steel and automotive industries, resulted in the loss of numerous jobs in Cleveland and the region, and the city suffered economically.
-The burning of the Cuyahoga River in June 1969 brought national attention to the issue of industrial pollution in Cleveland and served as a catalyst for the American environmental movement.

-Housing discrimination and redlining against African Americans led to racial unrest in Cleveland and numerous other Northern U.S. cities.
-In Cleveland, the Hough riots erupted from July 18 to 24, 1966, and the Glenville Shootout took place on July 23, 1968.
-In November 1967, Cleveland became the first major American city to elect an African American mayor, Carl B. Stokes, who served from 1968 to 1971 and played an instrumental role in restoring the Cuyahoga River.
+Housing discrimination and redlining against African Americans led to racial unrest in Cleveland.
+The Hough riots erupted from July 18 to 24, 1966, and the Glenville Shootout took place on July 23, 1968.
+In November 1967, Cleveland became the first major American city to elect an African American mayor, Carl B. Stokes, who worked to restore the Cuyahoga River.

 During the 1970s, Cleveland became known as "Bomb City U.S.A." due to several bombings that shook the city, mostly due to organized crime rivalries.
-In December 1978, during the turbulent tenure of Dennis Kucinich as mayor, Cleveland became the first major American city since the Great Depression to enter into a financial default on federal loans.
-The national recession of the early 1980s "further eroded the city's traditional economic base."
-While unemployment during the period peaked in 1983, Cleveland's rate of 13.8% was higher than the national average due to the closure of several steel production centers.
+In December 1978, Cleveland became the first major American city since the Great Depression to enter a financial default on federal loans.
+The national recession of the early 1980s saw the continued erosian of the city's traditional economic industries.
+Cleveland's unemployment rate of 13.8% was higher than the national average due to the closure of several steel production centers.

-The city began a gradual economic recovery under Mayor George V. Voinovich in the 1980s.
+The city began an economic recovery in the 1980s.
 Downtown saw the construction of the Key Tower and 200 Public Square skyscrapers, as well as the development of the Gateway Sports and Entertainment Complex – consisting of Progressive Field and Rocket Arena – and North Coast Harbor, including the Rock and Roll Hall of Fame, Cleveland Browns Stadium, and the Great Lakes Science Center.
-Although the city emerged from default in 1987, it later suffered from the impact of the subprime mortgage crisis and the Great Recession.

-Nevertheless, by the turn of the 21st century, Cleveland succeeded in developing a more diversified economy and gained a national reputation as a center for healthcare and the arts.
-The city's downtown and several neighborhoods have experienced significant population growth since 2010, while overall population decline has slowed.
-Challenges remain for the city, with improvement of city schools, economic development of neighborhoods, and continued efforts to tackle poverty, homelessness, and urban blight being top municipal priorities.
+Although the city emerged from default in 1987, it suffered from the impact of the subprime mortgage crisis and the Great Recession.
+By the 21st century, Cleveland had developed a more diversified economy and gained a national reputation as a center for healthcare and the arts.
+Downtown and several other neighborhoods experienced significant population growth since 2010, while overall population decline has slowed.